 Some viruses thrive in winter and the cold weather can weaken your child’s immune system.
 Babies and children under five years old are particularly vulnerable to the effects of cold weather.

 Most children are eligible for an annual flu vaccine which is often administered via nasal spray.
-Speak to your GP, practice nurse or health visitor about this if your child has an underlying illness, as they may be eligible for a vaccine from six months old.
+Speak to your GP, practice nurse or health visiting team about this if your child has an underlying illness, as they may be eligible for a vaccine from six months old.
 Children who catch flu after vaccination are less likely to be seriously ill or admitted to hospital.

 In some circumstances, exposure to the cold weather can cause hypothermia and frostbite which can be life threatening.
 When outside during cold weather you should dress your child in several layers, and make sure their head, neck and hands are covered.
 Dress babies and young children in one more layer than an adult would wear.
 Scarves and hood strings can be dangerous for smaller children, so use other clothing to keep them warm.
 If clothes get wet, they should be changed immediately when you get home.
 Additionally, once you return home, extra layers should be removed so they don’t get too hot.